-"We kept mink until the month of February during the winter of 1913-14; but they eventually died and were found frozen.
+"We kept mink until February during the winter of 1913-14, but they eventually died and were found frozen.
 During the coldest weather, whenever we noticed that a mink was sick, we were sure to find him frozen in the morning.

-In 1919, he resigned and was made head of the Pathological department of the Ontario Veterinary College.
-During the summer of 1920, the Veterinary Director General urged the College to release Dr. Allen, to meet the insistent demand for his services by Prince Edward Island breeders.
-Following his return to the Island he assisted in the organization of the world's first live fox show held at Montreal in the late fall of 1920.
+In 1919, he resigned and was made the head of the Pathological Department of the Ontario Veterinary College.
+During the summer of 1920, the Veterinary Director-General urged the College to release Dr Allen, to meet the insistent demand for his services by Prince Edward Island breeders.
+Following his return to the Island, he assisted in the organization of the world's first live fox show held in Montreal in the late fall of 1920.

 In May 1931, he was appointed Pathologist to the Manitoba Game and Fisheries Department.
 In 1936, he became superintendent of the newly organized Manitoba Experimental Fur Farm and organized short courses in fur farming under the auspices of the University of Manitoba.
-Dr. J. A. Allen died suddenly April 27th, 1942.
+Dr J. A. Allen died suddenly on April 27th, 1942.
 This information and much more can be found in his obituary in the May 1942 issue of the Canadian Silver Fox and Fur.
-Joe Allen, in spite of his inability to stay in one place very long, was a very able and productive researcher.
-His many articles on fur farming and his two books "The Theory and Practice of Fur Farming" and "The Principles of Mink Ranching" were factual, well written and still worth reading today.
+Joe Allen, despite his inability to stay in one place very long, was a very able and productive researcher.
+His many articles on fur farming and his two books "The Theory and Practice of Fur Farming" and "The Principles of Mink Ranching" were factual, well-written and still worth reading today.
 Joe has two important firsts to his credit.
 He was the first fur animal veterinarian and he established the first fur animal research laboratory.

 Robert J. Kirk, B.S.A., V.S., B.V.Sc., began working at the Manitoba Experimental Fur Farm in 1936.
 At that time he had a degree in Agriculture.
-While he was a permanent employee, he was allowed to attend the Ontario Veterinary College during the winter months until he obtained his veterinary degrees.
-When Dr. Allen died in 1942, Dr. Kirk took over the administration of the Experimental Farm until 1946 when Dr. H. C. Col-lins became director and Dr. Kirk moved to Regina to work for the Saskatchewan government.
+While he was a permanent employee, he was allowed to attend the Ontario Veterinary College during the winter months until he obtained his veterinary degree.
+When Dr Allen died in 1942, Dr Kirk took over the administration of the Experimental Farm until 1946 when Dr H. C. Collins became a director and Dr Kirk moved to Regina to work for the Saskatchewan government.

 1949 found Bob Kirk back in Manitoba in charge of the Experimental Farm and facing the most widespread and devastating outbreak of mink distemper on record.
 It was a long, expensive battle.
 Area quarantines, autogenous bacterins and sanitary programs eventually brought the epidemic under control.